 Hardly surprisingly, the city has also been home to famous musicians.
 Some were born in Barcelona; others moved here to further their careers or were attracted to the city’s bohemian lifestyle.

 Famous Spanish musicians who have lived in Barcelona include Loquillo, Pau Dones, Joan Manuel Serrat and Manu Chao.
 Fans of eighties rock bands may be interested to know that Tyla from the Dogs D’Amour lived in Barcelona for several years.

 9. Political Demonstrations

 Barcelona has long been a centre for progressive politics and a hotbed of political activity.

-The first Spanish trade union was founded in Barcelona in 1840, and in 1919, after eight workers were laid off at the “La Canadiense” Electrical Company, a month and a half long strike finally led to the establishment of the forty-hour working week.
+The first Spanish trade union was founded in Barcelona in 1840, and in 1919, after eight workers were laid off at the “La Canadenca” Electrical Company, a month-and-a-half-long strike finally led to the establishment of the forty-hour working week.

 During the first half of the twentieth century, Barcelona was a centre for anarchists, republicans and communists, which led to the city being bombed heavily during the Spanish Civil War.

 In more recent times, the city has become famous for the annual Independence protests, which have taken place on the 11th of September every year since 2010.
 Frequently attended by more than a million people, the well-organized protests have a festive atmosphere and have become an integral part of the annual La Diada celebrations.